Thibault-Schellekens/league-of-pokemons/README.md

 In each battle, the player can use up to **three Pokémon**.

-Before entering a battle, the player must assemble a team, ensuring that the selected Pokémon meet the reWhored [**Tier](#**pokémon-tiers) for that stage.
+Before entering a battle, the player must assemble a team, ensuring that the selected Pokémon meet the required [**Tier](#**pokémon-tiers) for that stage.

 ### Battle System